Home > Greece > Santorini > Santorini Hotels > Istoria Hotel Review

 Essentials

-• Location: Along the black sand beachfront of Perivolos Beach, which is lined with restaurants and beach clubs.
+• Location: On the beachfront road of Perivolos, which is lined with restaurants & beach clubs

 • Hotel website: istoriahotel.gr